MetaMask/metamask-improvement-proposals/PROCESS-GUIDE.md

 Generally, we apply the same process and level of rigor both to Maintainer MIPS and Community MIPs.
 The primary difference between them is in the design phase: Maintainer MIPs tend to be submitted closer to the end of the design process whereas the Community MIPs tend to be submitted at the beginning as a way to kickstart a design discussion.

 ## Contributing
 Please follow the steps in the [Contribution Guide](./CONTRIBUTING.md).

 ## Proposal lifecycle
 - **Draft** - The initial proposal stage, indicating that the proposal is in development.
 The proposal will be submitted for review after being properly formatted.
 Major changes to the proposal are expected during this stage.
 - **Review** - The proposal author(s) marked this proposal as ready for peer review.
 All members of the community are encouraged to participate.
 Incremental changes to the proposal are expected during this stage.
 - **Declined** - The proposal may be declined for many reasons.
 Most common reason would be because it does not align with the design principles or long-term direction of the system and will not be considered for implementation.
 This status is final.
 If the idea is to be pursued again, a new proposal MUST be created.
 - **Last Call** - The proposal has generally been accepted, but requires a period of further comment and feedback from the community prior to implementation.
-- **Implementation** - The proposal has been accepted and is planned for implementation by a specific group.
-Only critical changes based on implementation experience are expected at this stage.
+- **Accepted** - The proposal has been accepted and is planned for implementation by a specific group.
+Only critical changes based on implementation considerations are expected at this stage.
 - **Postponed** - A proposal may be postponed if it is no longer planned for implementation or has not been actively developed for in 6-months.
 It may either be declined or remain in the postponed state until it is ready to move forward again.
-- **Implemented** - The proposal has been successfully implemented.
-No signigicant updates except for errata and clarifications will be considered.
+- **Implemented** - The proposal has been successfully implemented according to the specification in the MIP.
 The proposal MUST be fully implemented before being considered for this status.
 The stability of the implementation will be indicated by three sub-stages.
     **Experimental** - This status indicates that the implementation is not yet stable or finalized.
 Only early adopters who have committed to testing the proposal should build on the implementation.
+Based on real-world usage, modifications may continue to be applied to the MIP.
     **Stable** - The implementation has been validated and is considered stable.
 The proposal is considered final.
-No further updates except for errata and clarifications will be considered on the proposal.
+No significant updates except for errata and clarifications will be considered on the proposal.
 This status indicates that the implementation is ready for broad adoption.
     **Deprecated** - The implementation may emit warnings.
 Backward compatibility is not guaranteed and it may be discontinued at any time.
 Developers should use alternative methods or discontinue its use.
 - **Discontinued** - Though one of the design goals is to maintain backward compatibility as much as possible, the implementation of the proposal may occasionally need to be completely discontinued for overall system maintainability or security reasons.
 We recognize that such changes may "break" legacy applications that are no longer actively maintained.
 This status is final.